peteroupc/classic-wallpaper/uielements.md

 ## Animations

 Although Windows 95 and later versions have an _animation control_ for displaying simple video files without sound that are limited to 256 colors, this control appears to be rarely used.
-More usually, traditional desktop applications don't store an  animation as a video file; rather, its frames are either stored as separate image files or arranged in a row or column of a single image file (in either case with transparent pixels marked with a color not present in the animation's frames). [^11]  The source code file _desktopwallpaper.py_ has a method, named `writeavi`, to write video files.
+More usually, traditional desktop applications don't store an animation as a video file; rather, the images making up the animation are either stored as separate image files or arranged in a row or column of a single image file (in either case with transparent pixels marked with a color not present in the animation's frames). [^12]  The source code file _desktopwallpaper.py_ has a method, named `writeavi`, to write video files.

 <a id=Drawing_Style></a>

 ## Drawing Style

-In general, when user-interface graphics, including icons, cursors, and illustrations, from about 1995 to about 2003 are drawn using a limited color palette, the following is observed:
+In general, when user-interface graphics, including icons, cursors, and illustrations, from about 1995 to about 2003 are drawn using a limited number of colors, the following is observed:

 - Curves and straight line segments are drawn unsmoothed and one pixel thick.
 - Straight line segments are horizontal, are vertical, or have a slope equal to an integer or 1 divided by an integer.
 This can be achieved by drawing the line segment in equally sized steps.
 - There are no translucent (semitransparent) pixels.
-- The three-dimensional (3-D) appearance of buttons and other objects in two-dimensional graphics supposes the presence of a light source shining from the upper left.[^4]
+- The three-dimensional (3-D) appearance of buttons and other objects in two-dimensional graphics supposes the presence of a light source shining from the upper left.[^5]
-    - Graphics are drawn with a "black outline" on the bottom and right edges and with a "dark gray or other dark outline" on the other edges. [^12]
+    - Graphics are drawn with a "black outline" on the bottom and right edges and with a "dark gray or other dark outline" on the other edges. [^13]
-    - If a real-world object should have a 3-D look with a limited number of colors, that object is drawn in an _isometric_ view (rather than straight on).[^13]
+    - If a real-world object should have a 3-D look with a limited number of colors, that object is drawn in an _isometric_ view (rather than straight on).[^14]
-- Real-world objects depicted in user-interface graphics have an illustrative look with clean lines and curves rather than an abstract, pencil- or brush-drawn, highly realistic, or even _photorealistic_ look. [^14]
+- Real-world objects depicted in user-interface graphics have an illustrative look with clean lines and curves rather than an abstract, pencil- or brush-drawn, highly realistic, or even _photorealistic_ look. [^15]
-- For graphics limited to the 16-color VGA palette: [^9]
+- For graphics limited to the 16-color VGA palette: [^10]
     - Areas are filled with either a solid color in the palette or an alternating checkerboard pattern of two colors (to simulate a color outside the palette).
     - Color gradient fills (smooth transitions from one color to another) and simulations of color gradients are rare (and then especially in backgrounds of illustrations), if not avoided.
-- For graphics in a 256-color palette, gradient fills are present but subtle.
+- For graphics with 17 to 256 colors, gradient fills are present but subtle.
-- Larger versions of originally 32 &times; 32 icons (for example, the 48 &times; 48 version) appear the same as the original icon but with finer but nonessential detail.[^15]
+- Larger versions of originally 32 &times; 32 icons (for example, the 48 &times; 48 version) appear the same as the original icon but with finer but nonessential detail.[^16]
 - Icons for toolbars, menu items, and the like do not behave like typographic symbols (dingbats), unlike the tendency in the late 2010s.
-For example, they are not designed in the same way as letters and digits in a typeface, or font; they can be colored; and they have less harmony with accompanying text than such symbols as the at-sign `@`.[^16]
+For example, they are not designed in the same way as letters and digits in a typeface, or font; they can be colored; and they have less harmony with accompanying text than such symbols as the at-sign `@`.[^17]

-In general, in graphics before 1995, black-and-white icons (with no intermediate gray tones) from which a color version is derived do not use shading or hatch patterns to mimic shadows or solid colors.[^17]
+In general, in graphics before 1995, black-and-white icons (with no intermediate gray tones) from which a color version is derived do not use shading or hatch patterns to mimic shadows or solid colors.[^18]

-After about 2003, user-interface graphics tend to be 8-bpc images (with or without translucent pixels) and are less interesting to discuss here, as 16- and 256-color versions are often made from those images through _dithering_[^3] or similar techniques.
+After about 2003, user-interface graphics tend to be 8-bpc images (with or without translucent pixels) and are less interesting to discuss here, as 16- and 256-color versions are often made from those images through _dithering_[^4] or similar techniques.

-From about 1990 to about 1997, user-interface text&mdash;
+In general, from about 1990 to about 1997, user-interface text&mdash;

-- was mostly rendered in a solid color, and
+- was drawn in one color only, and
-- was rarely antialiased, and then mainly if the display mode supports showing more than 256 simultaneous colors.
+- rarely had smoothed edges, and only if the display mode can show more than 256 colors at a time.

-In fancier ways to show text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one pixel upward and leftward to three pixels downward and rightward) followed by an unshifted rendering in the base color or pattern.[^18]  But new applications should avoid having text in icons, cursors, and pixel images.
+In fancier ways to show text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one pixel upward and leftward to three pixels downward and rightward) followed by an unshifted rendering in the base color or pattern.[^19]  But new applications should avoid having text in icons, cursors, and pixel images.

-New user-interface graphics with limited colors ought to be designed as vector graphics (for example, line segments and filled polygons) from the start, even if they are meant to resemble the drawing style given in this section when rendered in their original size.
+New user-interface graphics with limited colors ought to be designed as vector graphics (for example, line segments and filled polygons) from the start, even if they are meant to resemble the drawing style given in this section when in their original size.
 Existing pixel images that function like icons should be [**converted to vector graphics**](https://github.com/peteroupc/classic-wallpaper/blob/main/pixeltovector.md) if they are simple enough.

 <a id=Flexible_User_Interface_Graphics></a>